armin-fx/BandedScad/doc/object.md

     - `0` - edges on real circle line from the cylinder, default
     - `1` - tangent on real circle line
     - any value between, such as `0.5` = middle around inner or outer circle
+- `slices`
+   - count of segments of the cylinder, optional.
+   - Without specification it includes the [extra special variables](extend.md#special-variables-) to automatically control the count of segments
+   - if an angle is specified, count of segments is like in `rotate_extrude()`
 - `extra`  - set an amount extra overhang, because of z-fighting
   - default = constant `extra`